geops/website/content/blog/modern-python-tooling-with-uv/index.en.md

 uv claims to be "a single tool to replace `pip`**, `pip-tools`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`,** and more" while being "10-100x faster than pip".
 Similar to ruff it can be used as a drop-in for the tools it replaces, which is what we started with when we ran into an issue where [pip-tools output was no longer reproducible](https://github.com/jazzband/pip-tools/issues/2131) for some projects.
 It is as easy as it sounds: `uv pip compile` instead of `pip-compile` and copy-pasting the right snippet from <https://docs.astral.sh/uv/guides/integration/pre-commit/> into the `.pre-commit-config.yaml` .

-After [Armin Ronachers talk on the prececessor of uv at the EuroPython 2024](https://ep2024.europython.eu/session/the-catch-in-rye-seeding-change-and-lessons-learned/) reminded me how overly complicated managing Python dependencies still tends to be with some combination of `"dev-requirements.in", "dev-requriements.txt", "pyproject.toml"`, plus instructions in the projects readme file about how the venv should be set up, I decided to take another look at uv, which is the successor of Rye.
+After [Armin Ronachers talk on the predecessor of uv at the EuroPython 2024](https://ep2024.europython.eu/session/the-catch-in-rye-seeding-change-and-lessons-learned/) reminded me how overly complicated managing Python dependencies still tends to be with some combination of "dev-requirements.in", "dev-requriements.txt", "pyproject.toml", plus instructions in the projects readme file about how the venv should be set up, I decided to take another look at uv, which is the successor of Rye.

 The basic idea is that you can do everything with uv: from creating the Package Metadata (pyproject.toml) in the first place over adding dependencies and development dependencies to publishing your package to PyPi without even having to activate your venv.
 The starting-form-scatch case is very well documented at <https://docs.astral.sh/uv/guides/projects/>so I don't have to repeat it here.
 Also not covered in this post are other features than managing a projects dependencies.